 The 5th Dimension perform “The Declaration” on Glen Campbell’s variety show in 1970.

-The risk for the 5th Dimension was particularly high given their own precarious Black fan base.
+The risk for the 5th Dimension was particularly high given their own precarious Black fan base, as immortalized in the Questlove documentary Summer of Soul (… or When the Revolution Could Not Be Televised).
 Often referred to back then as the “black version of the Mamas and the Papas,” most of 5D’s songs fared better on the pop charts than they did soul.
 None of their songs topped the soul chart and only two singles, “Stoned Soul Picnic” and “Working On A Groovy Thing,” did better on the soul chart than pop.

-Sure the song’s production (by 5D regular Bones Howe) might seem like lightweight pop music.
-And, taken alone, it might have been interpreted as a patriotic nod to the historic document co-authored by Jefferson and a “Committee of Five,” which officially declared the American colonies’ independence from British rule on July 4, 1776.
+Taken alone, the Bones Howe-produced track might have seemed like a patriotic nod to the Declaration of Independence, which was co-authored by Jefferson and a “Committee of Five,” and which officially declared the American colonies’ independence from British rule on July 4, 1776.

 But 5D recorded “The Declaration” as part of a three-song medley with Sam Cooke’s “A Change Is Gonna Come” and The Rascals’ “People Got To Be Free.”
 Together, the three-song suite represented the complex notion of independence in this country and the freedoms that have been enjoyed by some but not all Americans – not just in 1776, but in the nearly two-and-a-half centuries since the inspiring document’s adoption.

-Lost on many people was the fact that 5D had adapted Sam Cooke’s somber Civil Rights anthem “A Change Is Gonna Come” to immediately follow “The Declaration” as a reflection of the continuing struggle by Blacks in America to be freed from the institutional racism that’s existed here for centuries.
-They capped it with the more jubilant “People Got To Be Free” as an uplifting symbol of hope not inconsistent with the hippie vibe of the late-1960s when the song was first recorded.
+Lost on many people was the fact that 5D had adapted Sam Cooke’s somber Civil Rights anthem “A Change Is Gonna Come” to immediately follow “The Declaration” as a reflection of the continuing struggle by Blacks in America to be freed from the institutional racism.
+They capped it with the more jubilant “People Got To Be Free” as an uplifting symbol of hope not inconsistent with many post-Civil Rights songs from the late 1960s and early ‘70s.

 The timing of “The Declaration” and “Medley” was not accidental.
-Juxtaposed against the 5th Dimension’s pop success was a world where many Blacks had suffered setbacks and frustration, exacerbated in recent years by enormous loss and the slow rate of socioeconomic progress.
-The year 1969 had been a powder keg of Black pride and activism after the assassinations of so many leaders earlier in the decade, including Martin Luther King, Jr., Malcolm X, Robert F. Kennedy and John F. Kennedy.
+Juxtaposed against the 5th Dimension’s pop success was a world where Blacks had suffered setbacks including the assassinations of several civil rights leaders earlier in the decade, including Martin Luther King, Jr., Malcolm X, Robert F. Kennedy, Sr., and John F. Kennedy, Sr.

 But during 1969, the members of 5th Dimension were clearly getting more in touch with their Black fans after having just performed at the Harlem Soul Music Festival earlier that summer.
-That free festival, now immortalized in the Questlove documentary Summer of Soul (which captures 5D’s performance), was itself a move to unify African-Americans in our revolutionary Black Power struggle while providing uplifting entertainment by some of soul music’s A-list recording acts.
+That free festival — as captured in the Questlove Summer of Soul documentary (which features 5D’s performance) — was itself a move to unify African-Americans in a revolutionary Black Power struggle while providing uplifting entertainment by some of soul music’s A-list recording acts.

 The 5th Dimension’s “Black Woodstock” Harlem Soul Music Festival performance is captured in this Questlove documentary released July 2, 2021.

-There was no bigger pop group on that festival’s stage (at the time) than 5D, whose struggle to capture Black fans was acknowledged by Davis and McCoo in the documentary.
+There was no bigger pop group on that festival’s stage (at the time) than 5D, whose struggle for acceptance was acknowledged by Davis and McCoo in the documentary.
 “How do you color a sound?” wondered McCoo in a retrospective interview while she and Davis noted that most people thought the group was white until they’d seen their album covers.
 This was particularly ironic considering that Davis’ soulful vocals were clearly honed in the Black church.

 “The Declaration” was included on 5D’s fifth album Portrait in 1970.
 The single preceded the album’s release by two months and was split between “The Declaration” on one side of the vinyl 45 and the “Medley: A Change Is Gonna Come/People Got To Be Free” on the other.